ENVIRONMENT

 ▪︎

-– Emissions Trading under the Greenhouse Gas Emissions Trading System (Ministry of Environment Notification No. 2021-10)
+– and Verification for the Greenhouse Gas Emissions Trading Scheme (MOE Notification No. 2021-10)

 – The aforementioned greenhouse gas emissions refer to the total emissions aggregated from the domestic business sites of KISCO, and neither